 About the Waco Wild West

-It’s been a rough road this past year, but it’s about to get super SWEET!
 The Skittles Waco Wild West Bicycle Tour has made a tradition of great rest stops and super rider support.
 This is one event you don’t want to miss!
 There is a tour for everyone of all ages, all levels, all types of bikes.
 Get ready to fill your helmet with candy after you cross that finish line!

 A family tradition for people all over Texas, the Waco Wild West 100 has been around since 1985.
 That’s a lot of candy!
 All volunteer driven and a 501c3 nonprofit, the ride’s goals are to encourage and motivate people to cycle, to promote safe riding and camaraderie, as well as to donate to local nonprofits.
 Additional funds raised over the years have been donated to Be the Match, our local bike club, veterans, our remote radio operators, school bike rodeos, and many, many more worthy causes.
 We look forward to the contributions we will be able to make with this year’s ride!